 Brivo also features energy usage monitoring, which keeps track of thermostats and lighting for additional cost-saving opportunities.

-The price of Brivo is unavailable on the company’s website.
+The price of Brivo access control products is unavailable on the company’s website.
 But you can request a quote by contacting Brivo’s sales team.

-However, a third-party website lists Brivo pricing as such:
+However, some sources list Brivo pricing as such:

 - Hardware: About $900 – $1200 per door